alttch/finac/README.md

 If you want to specify a debit account balance target instead, use *target_dt* function argument.
-Note: calculated transaction amount should be always greater than zero (if you try specifying credit account target larger than its current balance, you get *ValueError* exception)
+Note: calculated transaction amount should be always greater than zero (if you try specifying credit account target higher than its current balance, you get *ValueError* exception)

 For the simple transactions (*f.mv(...))*), use *target=*.